hubbardp/BIASJAABA/readme.rst

 Here is how I built BIAS on Windows, May 2024.

-- Installed Visual Studio 2022 Community Edition Selected the following workloads during install:
+- Installed Visual Studio 2022 Community Edition.
+Selected the following workloads during install

     - Desktop development with C++
     - Universal Windows Platform development (not sure if this is necessary)